top of page

 were quickly forming to the south

-in the clear blue sky, and
+in the clear blue sky,

 just below the forest Green Mother Earth